Guru Dutt: An Unfinished Story

 Guru Dutt: An Unfinished Story is a 2021 Indian biographical book written by Yasser Usman, chronicling the life and career of the Indian actor and filmmaker Guru Dutt.
 It describes Dutt's birth in Panambur in 1925, his 18-year-long film career, his marriage to the playback singer Geeta Dutt, with whom he had three children, and his death in 1964.

 The book was written by Usman in the period of two years.
 He collected archives of Dutt's accounts and information from Dutt's family members, close friends, and colleagues, compiling them in a book that was later published on 7 January 2021 by Simon & Schuster.

+Guru Dutt’s younger sister, Lalitha Lajmi, collaborated with author Yasser Usman, sharing her intimate memories of the legendary filmmaker.
+As a firsthand witness to Guru Dutt’s life, her heartfelt contribution added a unique and deeply personal touch that made this biography truly exceptional.

 It received positive feedback from critics, with most attention directed towards Usman's writing.

 Synopsis

 The book opens with the success of Sahib Bibi Aur Ghulam (1962) and its screening at the 13th Berlin International Film Festival.
 The film, produced by and stars Guru Dutt, won the Filmfare Award for Best Film and became the official submission from India for the 35th Academy Awards.
 Following a series of information about his depression, it investigates his suicidal death on the morning of 10 October 1964.
 In the next chapter, the book chronicles Dutt's birth in Panambur on 9 July 1925 to Vasanthi and Shivshankar Rao Padukone.
 His parents were Konkani-speaking and married in 1920, when Padukone was 20 and Vasanthi was 12.
 Dutt made his acting debut with Baazi in 1951, and details his commercially successful films, including Aar Paar (1954), Mr. & Mrs. '55 (1955), and C.I.D (1956).
 The book also discusses his marriage in 1953 to the playback singer Geeta Dutt, with whom he had three children.